A COMPARISON OF EARLY RESULTS OF NON-RESECTION TECHNIQUES FOR CORRECTING DEGENERATIVE MITRAL REGURGITATION

 Abstract

-Aim: To compare the early outcomes of chordal transposition and chordal replacement techniques in degenerative mitral regurgitation.
+Aim.
+To compare the early outcomes of chordal transposition and chordal replacement techniques in patients with degenerative mitral regurgitation.

-Results: Successful MV repair was accomplished in all patients without conversion to valve replacement.
+Results.
+Successful MV repair was accomplished in all patients without conversion to valve replacement.
 Both groups had comparable structural and functional ultrasound heart characteristics in postoperative period.
-Patients in both groups had not recurrent MR more than 1 degree (39,7% with MR 1 degree).
-Systolic anterior motion of the MV and iatrogenic mitral stenosis after valve repair were not detected.
-One patient had an ischemic stroke in early postoperative period in CR group.
-Any secondary endpoint was not reached in either group.
+Patients in both groups did not have recurrent MR of more than 1 degree (41% with MR 1 degree).
+Systolic anterior motion of MV and iatrogenic mitral stenosis after valve repair were not detected.
+One patient in the CR group had an ischemic stroke in early postoperative period.
+No other secondary endpoints were reached in either group.

 About the Authors